elsesourav/ai-display/README.md

 ### Creating Extension Package

-To package your extension for Chrome Web Store distribution:
+To package your extension for distribution:

 1. **Build the extension**: